ashkanalinejad/Supervised-Simultaneous-MT/README.md

 Then you can run:

 ```
-python scripts/sort-sentences.py /path/to/model/folder/nmt_trans_iwslt14_ende_base/action_sequence.txt 5 > /path/to/model/folder/nmt_trans_iwslt14_ende_base/action_sequence.lines.txt
+python scripts/sort-actions.py /path/to/model/folder/nmt_trans_iwslt14_ende_base/action_sequence.txt 5 > /path/to/model/folder/nmt_trans_iwslt14_ende_base/action_sequence.lines.txt
 ```

 to have a clean folder of action sequences for each sentence.
+The `sort-source.py` and `sort-target.py` also extracts the source and target sentences respectively.

 ## Training the model